Skip to content

 We are so proud of our students for giving back to the community and representing our school so well! #FCCLA #ServiceLeadership #RonaldMcDonaldHouse #CommunityMatters

-14 days ago, Clark Middle School
+about 2 months ago, Clark Middle School

 picture